 In the 1970s, consulting services became extremely popular, and many consulting firms opened offices in foreign countries.

-Demand also increased for consultants as a result of the passage of several laws, including the Sarbanes–Oxley Act (2002), which addressed accounting and corporate governance scandals and placed stricter controls on corporations and the accounting industry; the Dodd–Frank Wall Street Reform and Consumer Protection Act (2010), which increases regulation of the financial industry and offers improved protections to consumers; and the Patient Protection and Affordable Care Act (2010), and the Patient Protection and Affordable Care Act (2010), which has streamlined the delivery of health care and has allowed 15 to 20 million previously uninsured Americans to obtain health insurance, but also create a variety of challenges for insurance companies, state governments, health-care providers, and businesses with 50 or more employees (those that do not provide health insurance to their employees must pay a penalty).
-Recent increases in the cost of health care premiums and major insurers leaving the exchanges have prompted repeal or replacement of the Affordable Care Act, promised by the Trump administration—which has created demand for consultants with knowledge of health care law.
+Demand also increased for consultants as a result of the passage of several laws, including the Sarbanes–Oxley Act (2002), which addressed accounting and corporate governance scandals and placed stricter controls on corporations and the accounting industry; the Dodd–Frank Wall Street Reform and Consumer Protection Act (2010), which has increased regulation of the financial industry and offers improved protections to consumers; and the Patient Protection and Affordable Care Act (2010), which has streamlined the delivery of health care and has allowed 20 million previously uninsured Americans to obtain health insurance, but which has also create a variety of challenges for insurance companies, state governments, health-care providers, and businesses with 50 or more employees (those that do not provide health insurance to their employees must pay a penalty).
+Ongoing attempts by the Trump administration to repeal or replace the Affordable Care Act, have created demand for consultants with knowledge of health care law.

 In 2009, the global recession hit the industry hard.
 Corporations reduced budgets for consulting services and many consulting firms experienced significant declines in revenue and were forced to layoff a large number of employees.
 Beginning in 2010, the consulting industry began to bounce back as corporate profits grew and demand for consultants increased.

 Today, the consulting industry remains a key source of expertise for the business world, government agencies, and nonprofit organizations.
-Annual revenues in the global consulting industry have begun inching up again (hitting $470 billion in 2016), and nearly 1.9 million new jobs are expected to be added by 2024 in the professional and business services industry (which includes consulting firms), although the strength and speed of America’s and other countries’ economic recovery from the COVID-19 pandemic had a major short-term effect on employment and profits with potential long-term repercussions.
+More than 1.6 million new jobs are expected to be added by 2028 in the professional and business services industry (which includes consulting firms), although the strength and speed of America’s and other countries’ economic recovery from the COVID-19 pandemic had a major short-term effect on employment and profits with potential long-term repercussions.